 What is a moving loan?

-Paid to you as a lump sum, a personal loan can be used for nearly any purpose.
-For a move, you could use the loan to help cover the cost of the mover, boxes and tape, cleaning fees, or truck rental (if you do it yourself).
+Paid to you as a lump sum, a personal loan or moving loan, could be used for nearly any purpose.
+For a move, you could use the loan to help cover the cost of the mover, truck rental, boxes and tape, cleaning fees, utility setup, and emergency relocation costs.

 How can you create a budget for moving expenses?

-Whether you are moving into your first apartment, your dream home, or your retirement residence, there are many expenses you’re likely to confront, such as:
+Whether you are moving into your first apartment, your dream home, or your retirement residence, there are many expenses you’re likely to confront.

 How can you reduce the cost of moving?